 - They're fun to watch too.

-- White Sheet - for a full body shadow play Stretch a white sheet or white cloth between posts, walls, double doorway, over stage curtain rod, something that will have the sheet reasonably taut and secure.
+- White Sheet - for a full body shadow play stretch a white sheet or white cloth between posts, walls, a double doorway, over the curtain rod of a stage, or hang from a drop ceiling.
+Use a method that will have the sheet reasonably taut and secure.

-- Shine a bright light on the sheet.
-(The light goes behind the white sheet and behind the actors so that their shadows are cast on the sheet.)
+- Shine a light on the sheet.
+The light goes behind the white sheet and behind the actors so that their shadows are cast on the sheet.
 The children act the play behind the sheet giving the audience on the other side the shadow image.

 - Make sure that your light is not too bright.
 Test out the light you plan to use to ensure that it does not cause blurry-looking shadows if students are not standing right next to the screen.

 - It should not get too hot and risk burning someone who accidentally touches it.

 - Use inexpensive clamp lights or a spotlight that sits on the floor.